Learning to Break the Loop: Analyzing and Mitigating Repetitions for Neural Text Generation: Pseudo-repetition Penalization Training

 where $\mathcal{P}_{\theta}^*(\cdot)$ means that the value is excluded for gradient backpropgation, which can implemented by \textit{tensor.detach} in pytorch~\cite{NEURIPS2019_9015}. $\lambda$ is the penalization factor.
 When $\lambda=1$, the loss function is minimized when the probability of token $x_{n,l}$ in $n$-th repetition is same as that in the $(n-1)$-th repetition to avoid the self-reinforcement effect; when $\lambda<1$, the probability of token $x_{n,l}$ in $n$-th repetition should be smaller than that in the $(n-1)$-th repetition to make model averse to sentence-level repetition.
 In other words, the probability of tokens in repetitive sentence should decay \textit{exponentially} with a factor of $\lambda$, where $\lambda$ is a hyper-parameter.

 In our experiments, we apply the sentence-level repetition penalization by fine-tuning a standard MLE baseline.
 Fine-tuning is done by equally mixing the sentence-level repetition penalization update and normal MLE loss update.
-We find that, appending another sentence sampled from the training corpus randomly as the prefix to the pseudo repetitive data $\mathbf{x}$ can achieve better and more stable performance.
+We find that, appending the previous context of the repetitive sentence as the prefix to the pseudo repetitive data $\mathbf{x}$ can achieve better and more stable performance.
 We have tried other alternative loss functions, but they do not perform better.
-See Appendix C for the details.
+See Appendix~\ref{appendix:loss} for the details.

 \paragraph{Discussion} In human language, there are necessary token-level and phrase-level repetitions that naturally occurs.
 For example, names of people, city and lemma, set phrases and proverbs appear many times in long documents such as Wikipedia.
 Thus, given the prefix, the model should have the ability to copy these words or phrases from the prefix and increase their repetition probabilities.
 These useful repetitions can be viewed as \textit{positive samples}, and our pseudo repetitive data can be viewed as \textit{negative samples}.
 Combining them for training, the model should learn to distinguish between useful and useless contexts.
 Thus, although our method is motivated by overcoming sentence-level repetition issues, it may improve the learning ability and generalizability of the model.
-Unlike previous methods (e.g., unlikehood~\cite{welleck2019neural}, $n$-gram blocking~\cite{paulus2018deep, klein2017opennmt} and contrastive search~\cite{su2022contrastive}) that put hard constraints to penalize any repetitions (regardless of the necessity of repetitions), our training objective explicitly encodes the intuition that the model should be inclined to avoid over-repetitions.
+Unlike previous methods (e.g., token-level unlikehood training~\cite{welleck2019neural} and $n$-gram blocking~\cite{paulus2018deep, klein2017opennmt}) that put hard constraints to penalize any repetitions (regardless of the necessity of repetitions), our training objective explicitly encodes the intuition that the model should be inclined to avoid over-repetitions.
 Therefore, it may alleviate the drawbacks of over-penalization.